Disable YouTube Shorts in 7 ways:

 - If there is an available update for the app, tap the “Uninstall” button to remove the latest version from your device.

-Option 4: How to Use YouTube Vanced App to Disable YouTube Shorts
+5. Using the YouTube Vanced App to Disable YouTube Shorts

 YouTube Vanced is a third-party app that allows users to access YouTube without ads, play videos in the background, and enjoy other features not available in the official YouTube app.
 If you want to use YouTube Vanced to disable YouTube Shorts, you can follow these steps: